 - Verbal warning (conduct mark)

-- Short time out from activity, partial loss of participation points (-5 pts, on 3rd conduct mark)
+- Short time out from activity, partial loss of participation points (-5 pts, on 3rd conduct mark).
+A letter will be sent home to parents.

-- Removal from activity.
+- Removal from all activity.
 Loss of all participation points for the day.
-Parents contacted.

 Restricted Physical Education